nehemya/Deep_Learning_Intro/README.md

 Each assignment followed by a report that describes the work done and presents the performances of the trained models.

--Assignment 1: implementation of a simple neural network with NumPy lib (Andrew NG style), also batch norm and dropout regularizations methods.
+-Assignment 1: implementation of a simple neural network with NumPy lib (Andrew NG style), also batch norm and dropout regularization methods.

 -Assignment 2: one-shot image recognition via siamese neural networks (VGG16/VGG16face based).